Vicarious liability in English law: Employers and insurers

 Lister v Romford Ice and Cold Storage Co created a controversial principle at common law, that where an employer is found vicariously liable for an employee's actions, they are entitled to recover an indemnity from them, to cover such losses.
 The House of Lords accepted by a narrow margin that there may be an implied term in the contracts of employees, by which they must exercise reasonable care and skill in their work.
 Such principles has received both criticism and support, for various reasons.
 Advocacy of the indemnity features on rules of principal liability; the person to commit a tort and to cause damage should pay damages arising from it.
 Critics state that the recovery of an indemnity is contrary to equity, due to the general lack of wealth of employees and servants.
 The advent of widespread insurance of employers has led to the recovery of indemnities being widely abandoned.
 This is illustrated by the British Insurance Association entering into a gentlemen's agreement not to utilise the rule:

 "Employers' Liability Insurers agree that they will not institute a claim against the employee of an insured employer in respect of the death of or injury to a fellow-employee unless the weight of evidence clearly indicates (i) collusion or (ii) wilful misconduct on the part of the employee against whom a claim is made."

 As such, indemnities are not pursued from employees.
-The decision in Lister was eventually reversed by the dicta of Lord Steyn in Williams v Natural Life Health Foods Ltd.
+The decision in Lister was reaffirmed, without qualification, by the Supreme Court in Lifestyle Equities CV v Ahmed [2025] AC 1.